Reading and Other Preparation

 - If the yield seems unusually low or quite a bit was lost during the recrystallization you should attempt to justify how this happened.
 Keep in mind that there is no necessary correlation between yield and purity: a high yield doesn’t infer a pure compound.
 In fact a yield that seems too good to be true may indicate a product that contains impurities that contribute to its apparent mass.

 Don't retype the questions.
 Just number your answers.

 - Draw the structure of the form of methyl salicylate present when NaOH is first added to the methyl salicylate, but before heating has commenced.
 You may draw the structure electronically and paste it into your document or draw it out by hand, take a photo or scan it, and paste the resulting file into your document.

 - Use the solubility table on page 13 of the loose-leaf pages to answer this question.
-Show work--either type it out or write it out by hand and photograph or scan it, as done for the structure in the first question.
+Show work either by writing it out by hand, taking a photo, and pasting it electronically into this document or in your notebook with a page number reference in this document.
 Base your calculations on the amount of crude salicylic acid that you isolated. a.
-Suppose that you dissolved the crude salicylic acid in just enough water to dissolve it at 75°C and then allowed the resulting solution to cool down to 25°C. What is the maximum percent recovery you could obtain, assuming that the "crude" was actually pure salicylic acid?
-This does raise the question of why it was being purified, but that assumption needs to be made. b.
+Suppose that you dissolved the crude salicylic acid in just enough water to dissolve it at 50°C and then allowed the resulting solution to cool down to 25°C. What is the maximum percent recovery you could obtain, assuming that the "crude" was actually pure salicylic acid?
+(This does raise the question of why it was being purified, but that assumption needs to be made). b.
 What is the maximum percent recovery possible if the same procedure was followed, but the higher temperature was 90°C and the lower one was 25°C? c.
 What is the maximum percent recovery possible if the higher temperature was 90°C and the lower one was 10°C?